 Database optimization could be a whole new guide (and we may even write one, in the future).
 The short of it is that while the best way to improve database performance is to increase the resources it has available, there are other optimizations you can make.
 For example:

-- Look at which frequent queries have a large impact on query execution times and optimize them using a query optimizer or outsourced database expert.
+- Look at which frequent queries greatly impact query execution times and optimize them using a query optimizer or outsourced database expert.

 - Improve your database's indexes.
 A strong index means better organization of your data and therefore allows the server to find what it is looking for faster.

-- Defragment your data, allowing relevant data to be grouped together and therefore retrieved more quickly.
+- Defragment your data, allowing relevant data to be grouped and retrieved more quickly.

 Upgrade your server